karimarttila/java/webstore-demo/simple-server/README.md

 ... right... let's forget that exploration for now.
 ```

-**But IntelliJ IDEA to the rescue!** IntelliJ IDEA implements a nice version of the Java REPL.
+**But IntelliJ IDEA to the rescue!** IntelliJ IDEA implements a nice Java REPL integration.
 Check it in Tools / JShell Console.
 It is able to load all your dependencies to the JShell (also application classes), and the REPL editor is pretty nice.
 See following documents how to use it:

 - [Java 9 and IntelliJ IDEA](https://blog.jetbrains.com/idea/2017/09/java-9-and-intellij-idea/) => The chapter "**JShell**".
 - [StackOverFlow - How to add application classes to IntelliJ IDEA JShell](https://stackoverflow.com/questions/48143960/how-to-import-a-custom-class-in-intellij-jshell-console).
 NOTE: Remember to start JShell again once you have added your output classes to IDEA libraries!